-The looming supply disruption as a result of coronavirus, along with tariffs and other factors, offers historical opportunities for companies to build—or destroy—customer goodwill.
+The looming supply disruption as a result of COVID, along with tariffs and other factors, offers historical opportunities for companies to build—or destroy—customer goodwill.

 A Tale of Two Companies

 Consider the fate of two companies: Company A and Company B. Both are relatively successful, and both are faced with an extended supply disruption.